CHAMPION316/Riddle-Me-Batman/README.md

 \
 &nbsp;

-* Winning the game results in the following image with the 2 options to play again or not by using the following inputs.
+* Winning the game results in the following image with two options, to play again or not by using the following inputs.
     * 'Y' for Yes
     * 'N' for No